 Seattle’s “Emerald City” nickname comes from the lush greenery that surrounds it.
 Set between Elliott Bay and Lake Washington and backed by six mountains, the highest of which is Mount Rainier, at 14,410 feet, Seattle is undeniably beautiful.

-Sail or paddle board around the bay with the backdrop of downtown skyscrapers and the futuristic Space Needle, a legacy of the 1962 World’s Fair.
+Sail or paddle board around the bay with the backdrop of downtown skyscrapers and the futuristic Space Needle, a legacy of the 1962 World’s Fair and now one of the most unique buildings in the world.
 Browse the vibrant colors and tempting produce of Pike Place Market.

 Marvel at the shimmering curves of MoPop, the Museum of Pop Culture, designed by Frank Gehry.
 And make time for coffee in one of the many hipster cafés here.